Unofficial-BlossomCraft-Wikis/unofficial-blossomcraft-wiki/src/content/docs/starter/home.md

 ---
 title: Why and What?
-description: Why and What? | Unofficial BlossomCraft Crate & Item Documentation
+description: Why and What? | Unofficial BlossomCraft Wiki
 ---

 :::caution